rustyeddy/rustyeddy.com/content/software/kanban.md

 ## Stacking Small Victories

 Keep the tasks small, quick turn arounds of less than an hour to a day or two max.
-If tasks become three or four days they most likely can and should be broken into smaller tasks.
+If tasks become three or four days, they most likely can and should be broken into smaller tasks.

 This is important because the development team needs to see victories and needs to have successes.
-Likewise management needs to see progress as well and customers need to experience new features and improvements.
+Likewise, management needs to see progress, as well and customers need to experience new features and improvements.

 ## Assigning Todo Items